facebookexperimental/Recoil/docs/docs/api-reference/refine/Utilities.md

 const result = parse('[1,2,3]']);
 ```

-If you would like to throw on invalid / null json, you can use `jsonParserEnforced`
+If you would like to throw on invalid / null JSON, you can use `jsonParserEnforced()`

 ```javascript
 // creates a json parser which will throw on invalid values